 client is sent along with the reply.
 The client request

-and client request length
+offset and client request length fields specify,

 in 4-byte units, the offset and length of the extract.